-Reigate and Banstead Borough Council provides a wide range of services to around 150,000 residents, as well as visitors and businesses in the Borough.
+Reigate and Banstead Borough Council provides a wide range of services to around 150,9001 residents, as well as visitors and businesses in the Borough.
 To be able to provide these services, we depend on our employees.

-As at 1 January 2022 we engaged 549 directly employed permanent or fixed term employees.
+As at 30 September 2022 we engaged 512 directly employed permanent or fixed term employees.
 56% were male and 44% female.
+(Note, these figures will be revised to align to the reporting period as at 1 January 2023 in the final version to Council).

-We also engaged 85 casual workers.
+We also engaged 85 casual workers2.